Tareq Shihab

-Tareq Shihab (طَارِق شِهَاب; born 7 March 2001) is a professional footballer who plays a midfielder for Stallion Laguna.
+Tareq Shihab (طَارِق شِهَاب; born 7 March 2001) is a professional footballer who plays a midfielder for ÍR.
 Born in the Netherlands and raised in England, he plays for the Yemen national team.

 Early life

 Shihab was born in the Dutch city of Utrecht to Yemeni parents, and moved to Brighton, England at the age of two.

 Club career

 After a trial, he joined the academy of professional side Brighton & Hove Albion in August 2014.
 Having made his debut for Brighton's under-18 team in the 2016–17 season, Shihab continued to progress through the academy until September 2019, when he was sent on a four-month loan to Southern Football League side Tamworth.
 Upon signing, Tamworth manager Gary Smith described Shihab as a "good technician, good with the ball", and that he was a "great addition to our squad".
 Having made his debut in the 3–0 Southern Football League Cup win over Barwell on 10 September, he only featured once more for the club before returning to Brighton & Hove Albion at the expiration of the deal on 4 January 2020.

 Having been released by Brighton at the conclusion of the 2019–20 season, Shihab moved to the United States, enrolling at the Wake Forest University in Winston-Salem, North Carolina, and joined their soccer team, the Wake Forest Demon Deacons.
 He finished the 2021 season with thirteen appearances, in which he started two, and one assist against the George Washington Revolutionaries on 12 October.

 On his return to England, he joined Isthmian League side Whitehawk, and went on to make three appearances for the team in the 2021–22 season.

 After a short spell with Newhaven, he began to train with Icelandic 1. deild karla club Grótta in November 2022, before making the move to the Seltjarnarnes-based club ahead of the 2023 season, signing a two-year deal.
 Following two seasons with Grotta, Shihab moved to Besta deild karla side HK in August 2024.

 On 14 September 2025, Shihab made his debut for Philippines Football League side Stallion Laguna.